Shadowless rapidly rotating yet not ultraspinning Kerr-AdS$_4$ and Kerr-Newman-AdS$_4$ black holes

-The inequality (\ref{ine}) shows that the electric charge parameter $q$ does not affect the value of $a_c$, which determines whether the NHC exists outside the event horizon.
-Now, for simplicity, we investigate the shadows of the Kerr-AdS$_4$ black hole, the results are expected to be valid for the Kerr-Newman-AdS$_4$ case.
-Fig. \ref{shadow} gives the numerical results in the equatorial plane $\theta = \pi/2$.
+Now we demonstrate that when the rotation parameter is larger than a critical value, in addition to the existence of the NHC outside the event horizon, the Kerr-(Newman)-AdS black hole's shadow cannot be obtained and thus it should be shadowless.
+Here, we take the Kerr-AdS$_4$ black hole as an example and investigate its shadows.
+The results are expected to be valid for the Kerr-Newman-AdS$_4$ case.
+Figure \ref{shadow} gives the numerical results in the equatorial plane $\theta = \pi/2$.
 With the increase of the rotational angular velocity, the black hole shadows change from an ellipse to a ``D" shape.
-Once $a > 0.741l$, the shadow of the Kerr-AdS$_4$ black hole disappears, which means that the NHC appears outside the event horizon of the black hole.
-Therefore, the value of $\lambda$ should be chosen to be about $\lambda \sim 1.821$ when $\bar{m}=1$.
+Once $a > 0.741l$, the shadow of the Kerr-AdS$_4$ black hole disappears.
+Clearly, both the shadowless-ness and the existence of the NHC outside the event horizon of the Kerr-(Newman)-AdS black hole require that the black hole rotates rapidly enough with the rotation parameter larger than a critical value.
+This seems to suggest that the existence of the HNC outside the event horizon might be the cause of the shadowless-ness of a rapidly rotating Kerr-(Newman)-AdS black hole.
+Therefore, we can obtain the value of $\lambda$ from analyzing the shadow of the Kerr-(Newman)-AdS$_4$ black hole.
+From the inequality (\ref{ine}), we find that the value of $\lambda$ should be chosen to be about $\lambda \sim 1.821$ when $\bar{m}=1$.

 It is easy to obtain that when the rotation parameter of the black hole is larger than the critical value $a_{c}$, i.e. $a_c\simeq 0.741 l$ for the Kerr-AdS$_4$ black hole with $\bar{m}=1$, the NHC will appear outside the event horizon of the black hole.
 Apparently, the ultraspinning limit ($a\rightarrow l$) of the black hole is not a necessary but sufficient condition for the appearance of the NHC outside the event horizon of black hole.
 Thus, we further confirm that the superentropic-ness of the black hole is unrelated to the presence of the NHC outside the event horizon of the rotating AdS black hole.